 In September 2020, the U.S. Army Corps of Engineers, Charleston District awarded the fourth and fifth dredging construction contracts.

 The fourth contract of $53 million was awarded to Great Lakes Dredging Co.
-This will create a 52-foot depth from the Lower Harbor up the Cooper River to the Hugh K. Leatherman Terminal in North Charleston, enabling 19,000-TEU vessels to access SC Ports’ newest container terminal.
+This will create a 52-foot depth from the Lower Harbor up the Cooper River to the Hugh K. Leatherman Terminal in North Charleston, enabling 20,000-TEU vessels to access SC Ports’ state-of-the-art container terminal.

 The fifth and final contract of $32 million was awarded to Marinex Construction Inc. This will create a 48-foot depth from the Leatherman Terminal up the Cooper River to the North Charleston Terminal, which is slated for completion in 2022.